Gethe/wow-ui-source/README.markdown

 gameplay experience.
 Please head to the forums [here][4] for additional information.

+  * Flight Master's License is a new flight skill required for flying around Kalimdor and Eastern Kingdoms, available to characters levels 60 and higher for 250 gold.

   * Players may use our Character Copy feature for copying existing characters to beta realms, or may choose from high-level pre-made template characters.

+  * Level 85 pre-made template characters are now available for copy.

 **PvP**

+  * Honor has been adjusted completely.
+Any activity which yields Honor will now award much less.
+The Honor cost of items has been reduced to compensate.

   * Tol Barad is now available for testing.
 Players can reach the zone by speaking to NPCs in the capital cities.